Assignment of Credit Hours

 - The maximum credit for a "lab only" course is 3 credits (following state practices for contact hours);

-- The maximum credit for an "off-campus" (January/June Term) is 4 credits; the Off-Campus Committee will approve the number of credits based on the academic plan of the course proposals;
+- The maximum credit for an "off-campus" course (January/June Term) is 4 credits;

 - Senior Theses are a minimum of 3 semester-credits in total, with a yearlong maximum of 6 credits; all Senior Theses in a specific major must be the same number of credits, set by the Department;